SenthilNayagan/senthilnayagan.github.io/_posts/cloud/aws/amazon-emr/2022-09-06-emr-overview.markdown

 # Getting started with Amazon EMR

+In this post, we'll look at how to set up and launch an Amazon EMR cluster on EC instances.
+It is beyond the scope of this post to look at how to set up an EMR cluster on EKS or on-premises with AWS Outposts.

 ## Prerequisite
 Before launching an Amazon EMR cluster, the following actions must be completed: